meghanolo/cappingQuantumComputing/README.md

 Following Brute Force, you can run the QAOA algorithm using the same file.
 Just run the final code cell in the file.

-**Note: ** Brute Force MUST be run before QAOA to ensure all parameters are update.
+**Note:** Brute Force MUST be run before QAOA to ensure all parameters are update.
 Additionally, QAOA will take time, so wait patiently.

 ### VQE

 Setting up VQE is similar to Brute Force.
 Clone this repository, then create an account on IBM Quantum.
 Launch the Lab after signing in, and uplaod the [VQE.ipynb](https://github.com/meghanolo/cappingQuantumComputing/blob/main/VQE.ipynb) file to the platform.
 In the first cell, edit *n* to reflect the number of nodes in your graph, *x* to reflect the weight of the malicious traffic, and insert your *elist*.
-Then, run the code block.
+Then, run all of the code blocks.
+The first output will be a similar brute force approach and is NOT the results of VQE.
+The desired results will be returned in the

 ### QRAO